csecen/art_of_math/collatz_conjecture/README.md

 1) If the number is even, divide it by 2
 2) If the number is odd, multiply it by 3 and add 1

 Running this code is very simple, the following to provide the code for the game, to allow users to play with these rules and experiement with the possible interaction.
-Running the code in fairly simple:
+To run:
 1) Import the code using <code>from collatz import Collatz</code>
 2) Create an instance of the visualization with <code>c = Collatz(X)</code>.
 The value X must be an integer and represents the top number you are supplying to the conjecture.
 Following the rule, higher numbers may be added to the tree.
-3) Run the game will <code>c.set_turtle(bg, lc, size, starting_point, filename)</code>
+3) Run the code <code>c.set_turtle(bg, lc, size, starting_point, filename)</code>
     - The bg argument is the background color supplied to the turtle module.
     - The lc argument is the line color supplied to the turtle module.
     - The size argument is the size of the visualization.